API Gateway

 The AWS API Gatewayopen in new window is Amazon's serverless platform for API development and delivery.
 It has many features found in Apigeeopen in new window, and can be used to similar purpose.

-Amazon has a simplified and less-expensive version of API Gateway in beta, called HTTP APIsopen in new window.
-It drops support for most of the features we already rely on Apigee for.
+Amazon has a simplified version of API Gateway, called API Gateway HTTP APIsopen in new window.
+It drops support for most of the features we already rely on Apigee or a framework's router for.

 Usage